 They come and go in a flurry of incredible Christmas jumpers, wine and promises of future get-togethers, flowers, parking woes, historical village tales and for all those of driving age, experience of a speeding fine on the A30.

 One couple is looking for a house sitter, another could do with help due to long term illness and I now know who to ask if I need a decent builder.
 I didn’t find a husband, or an axe murderer… They were normal, some funny, some nervous, some heavily pregnant, some not so well.
 All thankful and supportive of the extended invite to join in and get to know one another better.

-Taking that first step wasn't easy, but now I have, next time it won't be so hard.
-One neighbour has invited us all over to his on New Year's Eve and after that it will soon be time for #TheBigLunch 2019 when we can get together in (hopefully) warmer weather at the start of June.
+Taking that first step wasn’t easy, but now I have, next time it won’t be so hard.
+One neighbour has invited us all over to his on New Year’s Eve and after that it will soon be time for The Big Lunch, when we can get together in (hopefully) warmer weather.

 Apex Lifts bring colleagues together with a Coronation Big Lunch

 Apex Lifts, London’s largest independent lift manufacturing and servicing company, hosted a Coronation Big Lunch to celebrate their Planet Mark accreditation.

 Keen to help communities make a difference where they live, Belfast City Council have made it easier for their residents to hold a Big…